codeation/lineation/README.md

 Notes:

 - This project implements basic functions for working with Mind Map.
-- The project tested on Debian 12.8 and macOS 15.1.
+- The project was tested on Debian 12.9 and macOS 15.3.

 ## Driver installation